 We stay in a 350 year old hotel by the River Thames immediately opposite the spectacular Hampton Court Palace.

 Hampton Court Palace, taken from Cardinal Wolsey by Henry VIII.
 The Tudor building has been wonderfully conserved, a celebration of Henry’s accession to the throne over 500 years ago.
-Costumed actors perform little plays throughout the day and during the season there are special events.
+During the season there are special events.
 We may be fortunate to be there when they fire up the huge kitchens and recreate the meals that would have been served during the Tudor period or be guests at one of Henry’s wedding parties.

 After a leisurely breakfast we arrange transport back to a London mainline railway station or London airport if agreed when booking.
 For those who have later journeys, we can arrange additional trips to historic sites in and around London if these have been agreed prior to arrival.